hightechu/hightechu-summer2020/day3/README.md

 * [Link to Slides](Link)

 ## Learning Outcomes
-By the end of today's session, students should be able to...
+By the end of day 3, stuents should be able to...
-* Add a specific outcomes
+* Establish communication between Arduino and external component using a communication protocol - outcome for the session "Workshop Rotation 4"
-* Add another specific outcomes
+* Brainstorm project ideas before selecting one - outcome for the session "Brainstorming & Project Selection"
-* ...
+* Identify a Minimum Viable Product for one's project - outcome for the session "MVP oriented design"
-* Add a final specific outcomes
+* Recollect some points about ECE that were shared by professionals and students - outcome for the session "Daily Wrap up"

 ## Class Outline